IRI-UW-Bioinformatics/ititer/docs/tutorial.rst

 -----------------

 The degree to which a sigmoid curve is shifted left or right on the x-axis is often the point of interest to compare between samples.
-This is described by the inflection point of the curve, caculated by :py:meth:`~.ititer.Sigmoid.inflections`:
+This is described by the inflection point of the curve, calculated by :py:meth:`~.ititer.Sigmoid.inflections`:

 .. code-block:: python